As a child growing up through the ’80s and ‘ 90s, part of me felt that it was as if television was made specifically for the older people.

 Not only has the subject matter of the content changed dramatically, but the way in which we access our entertainment has done a complete 180-degree turn.

-Thanks to the invention of the internet, things have gone from turning on our radios and televisions and hoping to find entertainment that suited our interests, to having 24-7 instant access to content relating to absolutely anything we can think of.
+Thanks to the invention of the internet, things have gone from turning on our radios and televisions and hoping to find entertainment that suited our interests, to having 24-7 access to anything that we can think of.

 Another way to put it might be that we transformed from the set menu into the all you can eat buffet.